Unkn0wn-M4ster/amfosstasks/tasks/Task05/readme.md

-Even tho it was just like html css and things like this took while because of small things like the box kept getting weird and things like that but overall a decent project not the most satistifed with my results but it is what it is
+# Task 5
+Working on it felt a bit like dealing with HTML, CSS, and all that stuff – took longer than expected, especially because of those annoying quirks, like the box acting all wonky.
+But hey, the project turned out alright.
+It Isn't the best but you move with what you get.